bradleyeckert/chad/README.md

 ## Status

+NOTE: The Verilog model is broken, but it is in the middle of being reworked.
+`spif` DMA was hammering the data, but I figured out how to fix `hold`.
+The ISA needs to be changed to match the simulator, which I changed to add more compact API calls.

-The "myapp" demo boots and runs in both `chad` and a Verilog simulator.
+The "myapp" demo boots and runs in `chad`.
 An ISP utility loads the boot file into an FPGA with SPI flash chip attached.
-The FPGA boots and runs.
-You might call that "silicon proven".

 `chad` boots and runs an app from simulated flash memory.
 A minimal SoC (MCU) in Verilog demonstrates synthesis results and